facebook/react/docs/docs/reference-react-component.md

 The state contains data specific to this component that may change over time.
 The state is user-defined, and it should be a plain JavaScript object.

+If you don't use it in `render(), it shouldn't be on the state.
+For example, you can put timer IDs directly on the instance.

 See [State and Lifecycle](/react/docs/state-and-lifecycle.html) for more information about the state.

 Never mutate `this.state` directly, as calling `setState()` afterwards may replace the mutation you made.
 Treat `this.state` as if it were immutable.